 increasing energy security, energy sustainability and ensuring the cost effectiveness of energy policy

-The RESS 2 auction will support the achievement of the increased ambition of 80% renewable electricity by 2030 as set out under the National Development Plan
+The RESS 2 auction will support the achievement of the increased ambition of up to 80% renewable electricity by 2030 as set out under the National Development Plan

 and the policies and measures in the Climate Action Plan 2021.